 Like any other extra-curricular activity, performing with the Color Guard requires hard work and dedication.
 Practicing and performing with the guard teaches students the valuable life skills of accountability, determined and persistent work toward a common goal, and high-level team work.
 But most of all, it's fun!

 Members of the Mustang Guard form friendships which last a lifetime.
 They become part of a tightly-knit group who look out for one another throughout their time in high school.
 They also develop a passion for performing which drives their work ethic to continually push them to be better.

 Who can join the Mustang Guard?

-Any student from entering freshman to incoming senior, who has an interest in dance, performance, and a positive, life-changing teamwork experience!
-Absolutely no prior dance or performance experience is required.
+Any student from freshman to senior, who has an interest in dance, performance, and a positive, life-changing teamwork experience!
+Guard is a co-ed program, open to all grade levels, with no prior dance or performing experience required.

 How do I join the Mustang Guard?